Reduced-order modeling of unsteady fluid flow using neural network ensembles: Results

 The performance of the ensemble ROM is tested against a CAE-LSTM ROM that uses a single LSTM model.
-Using five different random initializations of weights and biases prescribed by different seeds, the time-series of latent variables are visually compared in addition to performance metrics averaged over the seeds.
-When training multiple LSTMs on bootstrapped data sets for a single seed, the same initial weights and biases are used. $N_s = 5$ seeds are used to initialize the LSTM model, with $s = $[1, 2, 3, 4, 5].
+Using five different random initializations of the weights and biases prescribed by different seeds, the time-series of latent variables are visually compared in addition to performance metrics averaged over the seeds.
+When training multiple LSTMs on bootstrapped data sets for a single seed $s$, the same initial weights and biases are used for each individual weak learner.
+Evaluating the ROM's performance using different seeds allows for testing its sensitivity to the initial weights and biases. $N_s = 5$ different seeds are used to initialize the LSTM model, with $s = $[1, 2, 3, 4, 5].
 For a single test point $\bm{\mu}^{*}$ and seed $s$, an error metric of interest is the relative $L^{2}$ error in a field component averaged over the prediction time horizon,

 The errors are then averaged over each seed to give a single error metric $\bar{\epsilon}$

 We are also interested in how sensitive the error is to the initial weights and biases of the model.
 The sample standard deviation $\sigma_{s}$ of $\epsilon_{s}$ is used as a measure of this,